 God speaks to us all in different ways.
-To some, He may talk directly, while to others He might use people or passages in the Bible to speak into your life.
-I don’t believe there’s one right way to learn or hear the voice of God, as each of us have individual relationships with Him.
+To some, He may talk directly; while, to others, He might use people or passages in the Bible to speak into their lives.
+I don’t believe there’s one right way to learn or hear the voice of God, as each of us has individual relationships with Him.

 For years I’ve struggled with hearing the voice of the Spirit.
 My dad always says, “If you’re struggling to hear God’s voice, grab your Bible and a flashlight and go into your closet.
 Don’t leave until you have heard a Word from God and know His voice.”
 This method worked for him when he was a teenager, but it didn’t work for me.
 I remember getting so frustrated at how easily my dad would hear from God until I recognized that I didn’t have to hear God precisely like my father.
 Upon having this revelation, I learned that writing is God’s way of communicating to me, though He sometimes speaks to me directly as well.

 To this day, I am still awestruck when I hear the voice of God.
-One minute I could be writing a simple prayer, the next I’ve written the answer I’d been searching for.
-Every time I pick up a pen or go to my laptop I get excited because I never know what God is going to reveal to me next!
+One minute I could be writing a simple prayer; the next, I’ve written the answer I’d been searching for.
+Every time I pick up a pen or go to my laptop, I get excited because I never know what God will reveal to me next!